Baazi (2021 film): Synopsis

 Baazi is a revenge story, where a son takes revenge for his father.
 A conman cheats an entrepreneur and takes his wealth.
 The man is suffering from a terminal disease and wants his son to take revenge for him.
-The son goes to London to seek revenge on the person, who is now rich and powerful.
-He befriends his daughter to approach him.
+The son goes to London to seek revenge on the person, who is now rich and powerful, and befriends his daughter to approach him.